Are Cashews Good For You?

 Cashews, often referred to as cashew nuts, are actually kidney-shaped seeds originating from a tropical tree called Anacardium occidentale native to Brazil.
 They also grow across many parts of Asia, and parts of the cashew tree are common remedies in traditional medicine.
 Today, cashews are considered exceptionally nutritious superfoods—that’s one of the reasons they have a starring role in Bulletproof Collagen Protein Bars!

 Cashews’ nutrition value also comes from the presence of antioxidants, helpful compounds that help protect against free radicals and support the immune system.
-Even better, cashews also contain important micronutrients like calcium, phosphorus, potassium, manganese, selenium, zinc and vitamin E. Talk about a good source of benefits!
+Even better, cashews also contain important micronutrients like calcium, phosphorus, potassium, magnesium, selenium, zinc and vitamin E. Talk about a good source of benefits![2]

 Cashew butter is also a handy snack to have in your pantry—this rich, creamy spread feels like a treat but has some solid dietary and nutritional benefits, too.